Vegas Hotel Guide

 The right hotel depends on which venues you want to prioritize and what kind of EDC Week experience you are optimizing for.

-If you are primarily attending the new LIV ecosystem — Dom Dolla at LIV Nightclub Thursday, Tiesto Friday, and LIV Beach pool parties — Fontainebleau is the correct choice.
+If you are primarily attending the LIV ecosystem — Dom Dolla at LIV Nightclub Thursday, Tiesto Friday, and LIV Beach pool parties — Fontainebleau is the correct choice.
 The property is newer, the line situations are better, and the sound quality at LIV rivals or exceeds XS.

 If you want to hit five or six different venues across the week and need a central base rather than an on-property primary venue, The Cosmopolitan's mid-Strip location and walkable radius make it the logistics winner.